-1 (14) For the office of county council of the county of 2 Hawaii - fifty qualifying contributions; 3 (15) For the office of county council of the county of Maui 4 - one hundred thirty-eight qualifying contributions; 5 and 6 (16) For the office of county council of the county of 7 Kauai - seventy-five qualifying contributions.
-8 (c) No qualifying contribution shall be collected for a 9 candidate before the candidate files a declaration of intent to 10 seek comp rehensive public funding with the commission.
-A 11 contribut. ion received before the filing of a declaration of 12 intent to seek public funds shall not be considered a qualifying 13 contribut ion.
-14 (d) Any receipt for a qualifying contribution shall be 15 made in a form prescribed by the commission pursuant to 16 section 1 1-N. 17 (e) All qualifying contributions collected by a candidate, 18 whether of r not the candidate is certified, shall be deposited 19 into the Hawaii election campaign fund's subaccount for the 20 comprehen sive public funding program.
+1 (14) For the office of county council of the county of 2 Hawaii - fifty qualifying contributions; (15) For the office of county council of the county of Maui 3 4 - one hundred thirty-eight qualifying contributions; 5 and 6 (16) For the office of county council of the county of 7 Kauai - seventy-five qualifying contributions.
+8 No qualifying contribution shall be collected for a (C) 9 candidate before the candidate files a declaration of intent to 10 seek comprehensive public funding with the commission.
+A 11 contribution received before the filing of a declaration of intent to seek public funds shall not be considered a qualifying 12 13 contribution.
+14 Any receipt for a qualifying contribution shall be (d) made in a form prescribed by the commission pursuant to 15 16 section 11-N. (e) All qualifying contributions collected by a candidate, 17 whether or not the candidate is certified, shall be deposited 18 into the Hawaii election campaign fund's subaccount for the 19

+20 comprehensive public funding program.